philamp/formovie_theater_hdr_settings/README.md

 > - HUE settings are the same as https//www.projectorcentral.com/Formovie-Theater-UST-Laser-TV-Projector-Review.htm .
 > - BRIGHTNESS Values are set around roughly 70 with some adjustements made from visual feedback, I think those values are not yet optimal.
 You can test having all set to 50.
-> - SATURATION are based on projector central but with lower values for R, G and FT (and for magenta I'm not sure such a high value is great), to avoid unatural skin tones (and the result seems close to natural to me).
+> - SATURATION are based on projector central but with lower values for R, G and FT , to avoid unatural skin tones (and the result seems close to natural to me).
+> - For Magenta I'm not sure such a high value is great.

 # 2/ SDR (BT709 or BT2020)